VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

     data class Error<T>(val error: Throwable) : ItemsPagedResult<T>()
 }
 ```
-You maybe wondering, if I make new result types for new features, why is it generic?
+You're maybe wondering, if I make new result types for new features, why is it generic?
 To support data mapping when it's going through layers.
 ```kotlin
 fun <NewT> map(mapper: (List<T>) -> List<NewT>): ItemsPagedResult<NewT> = when (this) {